XLearning-SCU/2023-CVPR-FPL/README.md

-PyTorch implementation for Rethinking Image Super Resolution from Long-Tailed Distribution Learning Perspective.
+PyTorch implementation for **Rethinking Image Super Resolution from Long-Tailed Distribution Learning Perspective**.

-We will organize and release the code as soon.
+Our codes version and training data (1.59M) is based on [ClassSR](https://github.com/XPixelGroup/ClassSR).
+Thanks for excellent work!

+The training and testing script could be seen in the corresponding yaml option file.

+Modifying the options to your configurations and running the script.